 Carla's subsequent scowl cut him deep.
 He didn't need words to understand her lingering anger.
 Their impending argument, however, was interrupted by a familiar—if slightly weak—whine.

 Gray's frantic voice came next.
 "Don't say that when you can't even walk on your own two feet!
 And look!
 Your head's bleeding again!"

-A guilty breath was followed by the rapid shuffling of footsteps.
+A guilty breath followed the rapid shuffling of footsteps.
 "A-Ah!
-Wait, I'll try to get something to clean the wound."
+Wait, I'll get something to clean the wound."
 That was Sherry, but the strange thing was the pink-haired girl sounded uncharacteristically... docile and nice.

 It wasn't long before they popped out from one of the narrow and maze-like alleys just to their left.
 Saddled on Gray's back was Lucy, and true to word, dried blood stained her forehead down over her right eye.
 Sherry was hovering near Lucy, fretting over the wound on her head, and Lyon lagged at the rear.